News & Updates

 If you are new to Urban, welcome!
 You should firstly check out one of our two weekend services if you haven't already.
 We meet at 10am at the St Pauls College Gym and 5pm at Ruru St (Click here for directions).

 Enjoy a complimentary espresso or a tea along with a selection of home baking, served before the start of both Sunday gatherings.

-Treasure Seekers, a programme for children aged 1-10, and Elevate for children 11-14, runs during the 10am gathering at St Paul's College, in their own areas within the building.
-There are no programmes for children at the 5.00pm Sunday meetings, though children are welcome of course.
+Treasure Seekers, a programme for children aged 1-10, and Elevate for youth aged 11-14, runs during the 10am gathering at St Paul's College, in their own areas within the building.
+There are no programmes for children at the 5pm Sunday meetings, though children are welcome of course.

 We would be honoured to have you visit and look forward to extending a welcome, should you decide to participate in community and serve in God's Kingdom purpose with us at Urban.